quixio/quix-streams/docs/publish.md

 ### Parameter definitions

-Quix Streams allows you to define metadata for parameters and events, to describe them.
-You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.
+Quix Streams allows you to define metadata for parameters and events to describe them.
+You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix SaaS uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.

 === "Python"
     We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `add_definition` helper function of the `stream.parameters` property:

     ``` python
-    parameters.add_definition(parameter_id: str, name: str = None, description: str = None)
+    stream.parameters.add_definition('ParameterIdForCode', 'DisplayNameForHumans', 'Additional Description')
     ```

 === "C\#"
     We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `AddDefinition` helper function of the `stream.Parameters` property:

     ``` cs
-    Parameters.AddDefinition(parameterId: string, name: string = null, description: string = null)
+    stream.Parameters.AddDefinition("ParameterIdForCode", "DisplayNameForHumans", "Additional Description")
     ```

-Once you have added a new definition, you can attach some additional configuration to it.
+Once you have added a new definition, you can attach some additional properties to it.
 This is the list of visualization and metadata options you can attach to a `ParameterDefinition`:

 === "Python"

       - `set_range(minimum_value: float, maximum_value: float)` : Set the minimum and maximum range of the parameter.
       - `set_unit(unit: str)` : Set the unit of the parameter.
       - `set_format(format: str)` : Set the format of the parameter.

-      - `set_custom_properties(custom_properties: str)` : Set the custom properties of the parameter.
+      - `set_custom_properties(custom_properties: str)` : Set the custom properties of the parameter for your own needs.

     Example:

     ``` python
     stream.parameters \
-        .add_location("vehicle/ecu") \
         .add_definition("vehicle-speed", "Vehicle speed", "Current vehicle speed measured using wheel sensor") \
         .set_unit("kmh") \
         .set_range(0, 400)